zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 import { KeyboardNavigatorBoard, KeyboardNavigatorElement, useKeyboardNavigator } from 'react-keyboard-navigator'
 ```

-This suite contains two polymorphic higher-order-component: `KeyboardNavigatorBoard` and `KeyboardNavigatorElement`, the former scopes the control-zone, the latter wraps your selectable component.
-They both receives a special prop -- `as`, indicates what's the component ultimately rendered as.
+This suite contains two polymorphic higher-order component: `KeyboardNavigatorBoard` and `KeyboardNavigatorElement`, the former scopes the control zone, and the latter wraps your selectable component.
+They both receive a special prop `as`, which indicates what's the component ultimately rendered as.

-There is an another necessary React hook in this suite -- `useKeyboardNavigator`.
-It returns a `marker` which is used on adhering the `KeyboardNavigatorElement` and `KeyboardNavigator`.
-By this way the board and elements are grouped.
+There is another necessary React hook in this suite -- `useKeyboardNavigator`.
+It returns a `marker` which adheres to the `KeyboardNavigatorElement` and `KeyboardNavigator` for connecting them.

 ```ts
 const { markRef } = useKeyboardNavigator()